NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 .. _digital_globe_data:

-Digital Globe Images
+DigitalGlobe/Maxar Images
 ---------------------

-Processing of Digital Globe images is described extensively in the tutorial in :numref:`dg_tutorial`.
+Processing of DigitalGlobe/Maxar images is described extensively in the tutorial in :numref:`dg_tutorial`.

 .. _rpc: